 On Saturday, the last day of the getaway, we checked out from B&B and went to our first attraction.
 And it was Banias Nature Reserve.
 We visited Banias probably half a dozen time, but several years ago they constructed the Suspended Trail.
 So, this time we hiked along the Suspended Trail and to the waterfall.

 All information can be found at Banias Nature Reserve.

 A quick side note: anywhere at Banias, entrance to water is prohibited.
-But when you show water to kids they want to get in.
-Since we had time until lunch we decided to visit a nearby Nature Reserve where the entrance to water is allowed.
-It is Tel Dan Nature Reserve.
+But when you show water to kids, they want to get in.
+Since we had time until lunch, we decided to visit a nearby Nature Reserve where the entrance to water is allowed.
+It is the Tel Dan Nature Reserve.

-After Tel Dan, we went for a lunch and returned home.
+After Tel Dan, we went for lunch and returned home.

 That is all from our Weekend In Northern Israel.
-Hope this will give you ideas for your getaway.
+I hope this will give you ideas for your getaway.
 What are your favorite attractions in Northern Israel?
 Leave a comment below.